NX-Editor/nx-editor.github.io/README.md

-# U-King Editor
+# EX-King Editor

-Webhost repository for UKing Editor (website and/or app host)
+Webhost repository for EX-King Editor (website and/or app host)